xinjuezou-whi/whi_rviz_plugins/README.md

 >
 > When using the Navi_waypoints plugin in the master to perform multi-point path navigation operations, the current target timestamp recorded in the robot's actionlib is the current time of the master.
 If a navigation target operation is sent again using 2D Navi Goal (whether from the master or the client itself), navigation cannot be performed.
 This is because the plugin Navi_waypoints uses the simple action client to send navigation targets, and the timestamp used by this method is the master's own time.
 When actionlib receives the target, it will assign this target as its internal current target.
 On the other hand, 2D Navi Goal uses the message method with the topic move_base_simple/goal to send navigation targets.
 Under this method, when move_base receives the target message (type geometry_msgs::PoseStamped), it converts the target into move_base's target message move_base_msgs::MoveBaseActionGoal, and assigns its own time to it before forwarding the message to actionlib.
 Therefore, there may be a situation where the timestamp of the new navigation target is earlier than the current target timestamp recorded by actionlib.
 In this case, actionlib will consider it an invalid target and abandon its execution.
 >
 > There are already plenty of well-established methods for timestamp synchronization, among them we recommend NTP.
-Please google it for setting up
+Please google it for the setting-up

 ## Use Navi_robot_model_viewer
 1. Add the Video_stream plugin to RViz

-Click the "Add" button at the bottom of the "Displays" panel, then scrolling down through the available displays until you see "Navi_robot_model_viewer" under package name "whi_rviz_plugins":
+Click the "Add" button at the bottom of the "Displays" panel, then scroll down through the available displays until you see "Navi_robot_model_viewer" under package name "whi_rviz_plugins":
 ![image](https://github.com/xinjuezou-whi/whi_rviz_plugins/assets/72239958/063872f0-a80a-46ee-a7b6-b82aa7ca8368)

 2. Specify the frame of URDF

-Usually the frame of URDF is "base_link", you can set it through property "Fixed Frame".
-While the URDF is showing, user can interacte the model with mouse as same as the main view of RViz:
+Usually the frame of URDF is "base_link", you can set it through the property "Fixed Frame".
+While the URDF is showing, user can interact the model with mouse as same as the main view of RViz:
 ![robot_model_viewer_use](https://github.com/xinjuezou-whi/whi_rviz_plugins/assets/72239958/cedddc0b-e70c-4142-b126-98d19960af7f)